 Industrialization in Kenya and the implementation of Environmental Management and Coordination (Waste Management) Regulations, 2006, has necessitated the need to develop a hazardous waste treatment facility that can cope with the increased demand from industrial waste and at the same time meet the ever demanding regulatory framework.
-The proponent is a private person, Kenyan citizen who intends to develop install an incinerator to facilitate waste management within Nakuru County.
+The proponent is a private person, Kenyan citizen who intends to develop install an incinerator to facilitate waste management within Nakuru County and the Country at Large.